-The numerous YouTube videos you see showing people sliding and falling on the ice-covered driveways may be funny at first until you realize that a lot of people are seriously injured each year slipping on icy driveways.
+The numerous YouTube videos you see showing people sliding and falling on the ice-covered driveways may be funny at first.
+It's funny until you realize that a lot of people are seriously injured each year slipping on icy driveways.
 Now I'll show you how to reduce your risk.

 No ice cleats can guarantee you won't slip on ice on a flat surface.
 Steep driveways are obviously worse because you're working against gravity.
 So, the instant you lose traction, you're going down.
 Sometimes, the slightest detail can make the difference in maintaining traction.
 Therefore, why would I recommend anything except what my 16+ years if experience selling ice cleats tells me are best ice cleats to keep you safe?